History of the Australian Greens: 2004 federal election onward

 In 2005, the Greens' Lee Rhiannon lobbied the Vatican to reject Australian Cardinal George Pell as a candidate for the Papacy on the basis of his support for conservative Catholic moral doctrine.
 In 2007, Rhiannon referred remarks made by Pell opposing embryonic stem cell research to the New South Wales parliamentary privileges committee for allegedly being in "contempt of parliament".
 Pell was cleared of the charge and described the move as a "clumsy attempt to curb religious freedom and freedom of speech".

 The Australian Greens' primary vote increased by 4.1% in the 2006 South Australia election, 1.% in the 2006 Queensland election, and 0.7% in the 2007 election in New South Wales.

 The results for the 2006 Victoria election were mixed, with an improved vote for the Greens in the lower house, but a fall in their upper-house vote.

 Against this upward trend was a swing of 1.5% away from the Greens in the 2006 Tasmania state election.

 On 31 August 2004, the Melbourne newspaper the Herald Sun published a page-three-story by journalist Gerard McManus entitled "Greens back illegal drugs" in the lead-up to the 2004 federal election.
 In response to the article, Brown lodged a complaint with the Australian Press Council.
 After the election, the Press Council upheld Brown's complaint.
 An appeal by the Herald Sun was dismissed and it was ordered to publish the Press Council's adjudication.

+At the 2004 election, the Australian Greens would replace the Australian Democrats as the largest third party in elections.
+As of 2025 the Greens would be the largest third party.